Dynamic bidirectional coupling of membrane morphology and rod organization in flexible vesicles

 In contrast to rigid confinement, far less is understood about how rod-like particles organize within deformable boundaries.
+Flexible containers can deform in response to internal stresses, partially accommodating particle packing and thereby altering emergent structures.
+Similar effects have been observed for finite numbers of spheres confined within deformable containers, where boundary flexibility favors elongated, “sausage-like” arrangements over compact clusters, in contrast to rigid confinement and bulk behavior~\cite{MarinAguilar2023sausage}.

-Such soft confinement is ubiquitous in biological systems, where rod-shaped bacteria, filamentous viruses, actin filaments, and microtubules are enclosed by flexible lipid membranes~\cite{fletcher2010cell,isberg2009legionella, kolehmainen1965structure}.
-Under strong confinement, these filaments experience spatial constraints that influence their orientational order~\cite{alvarado2014alignment,e2011self}.
-However, unlike rigid walls, compliant membranes can deform in response to internal stresses, which improves packing efficiency~\cite{MarinAguilar2023sausage} and allows the boundary to partially accommodate the rods’ preferred ordering.
-Such deformations come at an elastic energy cost, giving rise to a competition between filament organization and membrane mechanics that underlies many cellular shape transformations~\cite{sens2015membrane,fletcher2010cell,pollard2009actin}.
-This interplay is directly observed in encapsulation experiments with giant unilamellar vesicles (GUVs)~\cite{dimova2019giant}, where actin filaments or microtubules reorganize and mechanically reshape their vesicle hosts into spindle-like, elongated, or protrusive morphologies~\cite{shi2023morphological,emsellem1998vesicle,tsai2015shape,tanaka2018repetitive, agudo2025synthetic,sciortino2025active}.
+Soft confinement of anisotropic or filamentous objects is also common in biological systems, where cytoskeletal filaments, filamentous viruses, or rod-shaped bacteria are enclosed by flexible membranes~\cite{fletcher2010cell,isberg2009legionella,kolehmainen1965structure}.
+Under strong confinement, these filaments experience spatial constraints that influence their orientational order~\cite{alvarado2014alignment,e2011self,Mulder2010,Lindeboom2013,Hawkins2010}, while stresses generated by filament assembly may deform the surrounding membrane~\cite{sens2015membrane,fletcher2010cell,pollard2009actin}.
+Similar coupling has been observed in encapsulation experiments with giant unilamellar vesicles (GUVs)~\cite{dimova2019giant}, where actin filaments or microtubules reorganize and reshape vesicle morphologies~\cite{shi2023morphological,emsellem1998vesicle,tsai2015shape,tanaka2018repetitive,agudo2025synthetic,sciortino2025active}.
+Although these systems involve additional complexities such as filament flexibility, activity, and biochemical regulation, they highlight the importance of generic physical coupling between anisotropic objects and deformable boundaries.

-Despite the importance of soft confinement in biological systems, a systematic understanding of how rod-like particles pack within deformable containers remains elusive.
-Here, we address this gap by encapsulating colloidal rods inside GUVs, providing a minimal and tunable physical model for the coupling between anisotropic particle ordering and boundary deformability, and offering a controlled analogue of filament organization within membrane-bound compartments.
+Despite the fundamental interest in soft confinement of rod-like particles, a systematic understanding of their packing within deformable containers remains elusive.
+Here, we investigate a minimal model consisting of rigid colloidal rods encapsulated inside flexible GUVs, allowing us to isolate the interplay between anisotropic particle ordering and membrane deformability in a controlled and tunable setting.

 Combining experiments and simulations, we construct a phase diagram of rod organization and vesicle morphology as functions of vesicle volume and rod packing fraction.
 At low packing fractions, elongated vesicle shapes promote nematic alignment, effectively shifting the isotropic–nematic transition to lower densities.
 At higher packing fractions, frustration of the smectic order generates mechanical stresses that reshape vesicles into plate-like morphologies, accompanied by an increase in membrane bending energy.
 In this regime, the resulting smectic layers give rise to faceted vesicle shapes, with curvature localized near rod tips and suppressed along the rod bodies.
 Together, these results reveal a strong, bidirectional coupling between rod organization and membrane deformability.
 Finally, by modulating vesicle volume or membrane area, we induce reversible and controlled transitions between isotropic, nematic, and smectic phases, as well as between elongated and plate-like vesicle morphologies, highlighting the versatility of GUVs as soft, responsive containers.